ethereum/pm/All Core Devs Meetings/Meeting 105.md

 Decision 2 | Video | [~29:38](https://youtu.be/ju92hAKzKcg?t=1778)

-    All clients should be ready for testing by the goal date of February 24th
+    All clients should be ready for testing by the goal date of February 24th; clients ready next ACD for fork of test nets; choose block 24th and clients can choose accordingly how to handle that

 **Tim** - So I guess then we're back to the original question, like, what's the timeline we want?
 What's the delay?
 We want to give people to have a block on testnet's, you know, what's like an acceptable delay.
 And this is what I guess first week of March is what was originally proposed, and I thought like four weeks gives all of the client teams one or two weeks to ship a release which has a block, and then it gets, you know, two to three weeks for everybody to upgrade.
 Do people feel like we should do quicker or slower than that, or is that generally fine and then we can.
 I think it's fine that we can set the main block.
 Know if we want to have four weeks or six weeks of testing that we can just set the main net block farther in the future.
 And it's not like we're going to be blocked by working, but of working on anything else in the meantime.
 Right.
 Like the testnet that there's just going to go along.
 We'll see it happen.
 Those issues will fix them.
 But I think I'm just a bit cautious of like us also breaking the test.
 If we set a block that's like in two weeks and then half the people haven't upgraded.